mightymax88/mightymax88/README.md

-- 👋 Hi, I’m @mightymax88 (Maximiliano Filipuzzi)
+👋 Hi, I’m @mightymax88 (Maximiliano Filipuzzi), from BsAs, Argentina!
+I'm a biomedical engineer with a MSc. in Medical Physics and an MBA; and a ML enthusiast.

 [![trophy](https://github-profile-trophy.vercel.app/?username=mightymax88&theme=onedark)](https://github.com/mightymax88/github-profile-trophy)

-- 👀 I’m interested in robotics, 3D printing and medical equipment innovation
+- 👀 I’m also interested in robotics, 3D printing and medical equipment innovation
-- 🌱 I’m currently learning web design (full stack - HTML, CSS, JS, React) and Python
+- 🌱 I’m currently learning web design (full stack - HTML, CSS, JS, React), Python and Blockchain
 - 💞️ I’m looking to collaborate on ML Projects
 - 📫 How to reach me: https://www.linkedin.com/in/maximiliano-filipuzzi/ or maxi.filipuzzi@gmail.com